cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 Now that you know what CosmJs is, you should take your first steps in using it.
 A basic feature of a Cosmos chain is the ability to send tokens via the `bank` module.
 CosmJs naturally offers functions to cover this facility.
 You are going to:

-1. Use an existing test net with a key of your own.
+1. Use an existing test network (testnet) with a key of your own.
 2. Run basic CosmJs commands in a CLI script.

 Additionally, you can choose to: